-Based on the advice provided by officials, previous decisions were made by the Minister for Social Development22 and the Minister of Revenue, which limited the analysis of particular options.
+Based on the advice provided by officials, previous decisions were made by the Minister for Social Development23 and the Minister of Revenue, which limited the analysis of particular options.
 These Ministers indicated the following preferences:

-- in December 2018, for child support to be passed on, [36] (Options 2 and 4) in preparation for the 2020 budget process [REP/18/10/1438 and IR2018/697 refer], and - in June 2021, the Minister for Social Development and Employment agreed that child support be passed on in full [36] (Option 2), however the Minister of Revenue supported an exploration of options to simplify the design insufficient evidence available to establish who the other parent is, a Supported Living Payment on the grounds of caring for a person who has a health condition or a disability that requires full-time care or
+- in December 2018, for child support to be passed on, and charged as income (Options 2 and 4) in preparation for the 2020 budget process [REP/18/10/1438 and IR2018/697 refer], and - in June 2021, the Minister for Social Development and Employment agreed that child support be passed on in full and charged as income (Option 2), however the Minister of Revenue supported an exploration of options to simplify the design (included Option 3).
+Due to time constraints, options to simplify the proposal were not provided at the time to Ministers [REP/21/5/559 and IR2021/260 refer].